arpansahu/common_readme/AWS Deployment/Pgadmin.md

 ### Conclusion

 This approach should help you manage the dependencies and resolve the version conflicts more effectively while ensuring pgAdmin runs in the background and is accessible via Nginx as a reverse proxy.

+My PGAdmin4 can be accessed here : https://pgadmin.arpansahu.me/